oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/monitoring-kubernetes/VisualizingWithGrafanaLab.md

 ![grafana-new-dashboard-first-panel-add-query-selected-time-window](images/grafana-new-dashboard-first-panel-add-query-selected-time-window.png)

-You may see multiple pods listed in the legend (above one as a green line in the chart, the other as orange.)
+You may see multiple pods listed in the legend (above one as a green line in the chart, the other as orange).
 Do not worry of you can only see one, it depends on the exact flow and timing of the labs which will vary between participants.

 Grafana allows us to combine the data using the Prometheus query language, by using the ***SUM*** function in the language to combine all of these.
 If you only have one pod do the following anyway, just so see how to use functions)